 This “guy’s guy” branding is key to the ultimate success of the Harry’s model.
 It’s not enough to just make only one razor.
 You need to convince people that the one razor is actually preferable to the other company’s razors.
 By offering fewer options, Harry’s was able to convince customers that they need look no further for the best razor.

 Allbirds is another great example of a startup successfully putting out a simple product in a field dominated by larger, better established brands.
-Here, however, the lesson has more to do with branding and signaling than anything else.
+Here, however, the lesson has more to do with branding and signaling.

 Allbirds — How cutting sneaker feature creep let Allbirds 4x its first year sales projections